dm3-org/dm3-spec/docs/specification/message-transport/mtp-transport.md

 1. The sender app **prepares and sends the message to the receiver's delivery service**.
 If the primary delivery service (first in the list) is not available, the next one from the list is contacted (and so on).
 2. The **delivery service buffers and processes the message** (checks envelope, creates postmark to protocol time of delivery, optionally sends notification to receiver, ...).
 3. _The **message is picked up by the recipient**.
 As soon as the recipient reports the successful processing of the message to the delivery service, the latter deletes the buffered message.
 **!!!** This is not part of the "Message Transfer Protocol", as this depends on the implementation and objective of the delivery service.
-If the delivery service is following the **dm3 Access Specification** to serve **dm3** compatible clients, it offers a REST API to retrieve the messages, but a delivery service may also act as interface to another protocol or application ecosystem, handling incoming messages according to its rules. **!!!**_
+If the delivery service is following the **dm3 Access Specification** to serve **dm3** compatible clients, it offers a REST API to retrieve the messages, but a delivery service may also act as interface/gateway to another protocol or application ecosystem, handling incoming messages according to its rules. **!!!**_

 ![image](principle.svg)